 Arnova has started to ship the new Arnova 84, an updated version of it’s Arnova 8 tablet, offering a decent 8.4 inches resistive screen (4/3 ratio), Rockchip 2818 processor and 4 GB of storage.
 Appart from the device body and the screen, it shares a lot of hardware with other Arnova models and this summary review mainly focuses on the differences, we recommend that you check the Arnova 10 review for more details on other Arnova Rockchip 2818 based products.
+This Table is good for playing free slot machine games using Android apps.

 |Arnova 84 specifications|